 “Should I go to the funeral?
 I really… just… don’t want to.
+Is it disrespectful to not go?
 What should I do?”

-Don’t worry – you are not the first person to ever ask this question.
-We’d all like for the answer to be super straightforward: a definite, certain, no-doubt-about-it here’s what to do.
+Don’t worry.
+You are not the first person to ask this question!
+We’d all like for the answer to be simple and straightforward – a definite, certain, no-doubt-about-it here’s what to do.

-But the truth is that there are many reasons why you may not want to go.
+But the truth is that there are many reasons why you may not want to go to the service.

 So the answer to whether or not you should attend a particular funeral, especially if you don’t want to, can be complicated.

 Our website is supported by our users.
 We sometimes earn a commission when you click through the affiliate links on our website.
 Learn more here.

 Reasons Not to Attend the Funeral

 Let’s first take a look at the reason (or reasons) why you’re inclined to avoid going to the funeral.

 Here are some of the more common issues that cause people to skip the funeral, even that of a family member or good friend:

 - They aren’t prepared emotionally to say goodbye to the person who’s passed